 Collegiate 4-H exists to serve youth, function as a service-oriented organization, develop leadership abilities of each member, and to bridge the gap between recent 4-H alumni and Extension staff.

 The Companion Animals Club provides educational resources and fun opportunities for all animal lovers to network.
 At our monthly meetings, guest speakers discuss a wide variety of topics from animal health to animal welfare and rescue.
 The Companion Animals Club also holds fundraisers to benefit local non-profit organizations and animal shelters.

-Contact: Sarah Albert
+Contact: Sarah Richardson